microsoft/vscode-react-native/README.md

 ### Debug on Expo Go

 If you're using [Expo Go](https://expo.dev/expo-go), follow below steps tp start debugging Expo application:
-Please note that Hermes engine is the default Javascript engine used by Expo since SDK 48.
-SDK 47 and lower version will no longer be supported in the next release.
-(Please refer to https://docs.expo.dev/guides/using-hermes/) We suggest everyone to upgrade your Expo projects to use Expo 48 or newer SDKs.
-The following steps are updated to use Hermes engine.

 1. Open your project in VS Code with this extension installed.
 1. Create a debug configuration (as described in [Debugging React Native applications](#debugging-react-native-applications)), select `Debug in Exponent` in the debug drop-down menu, and start debugging